TRaSH-Guides/Guides/docs/Misc/Discord-Notifier-Basic-Setup.md

 On the top click on ![image-20201108191244845](images/image-20201108191244845.png) `Edit` icon and Enable the notification type.

-Add the JSON URL that you can copy/paste from the integrations page.
+Add the JSON URL that you copy/pasted from the integrations page.

 Scroll up and save